How to Hike With a Toddler

 1. Get a Good Child Carrier Backpack

-When my husband and I decided our son was ready to do some hiking with us, we thought we had everything perfectly planned.
+When my husband and I decided our daughters were ready to do some basic hiking with us, we thought we had everything perfectly planned.
 We brought along extra snacks and water, picked an easy trail, and had some outdoor games he could play on the trail.

 However, we made one BIG mistake.
-We overestimated just how long our son could walk before getting tired.
+We overestimated just how long our kids could walk before getting tired.

-The kid who could spend hours running and jumping while playing in the backyard made it about halfway through the hike before he said, “I’m full of walking.”
+Even though our kids could spend hours running and jumping while playing in the backyard, they made it about halfway through the hike before they said, “I’m full of walking.”

 Uh-oh.

-We ended up having to trade off carrying him all the way back to the car.
+We ended up having to trade off carrying the youngest all the way back to the car.
 While that was certainly a good workout for our arm muscles, it wasn’t exactly a pleasant hike for everyone involved.

 This is why I highly, HIGHLY recommend getting a child carrier backpack.
 Your options range from framed backpacks to soft carriers.
 If you’re not sure which one to get, check out these best child carrier backpacks.